dagbjorn/microcoffeeoncloud/README.md

 ![Snapshot of Order Hystrix Dashboard](https://raw.githubusercontent.com/dagbjorn/microcoffeeoncloud/master/docs/images/hystrix-dashboard-ok.png "Snapshot of Order Hystrix Dashboard")

 :no_entry: For the time being, the Hystrix Dashboard appears to be broken.
-When trying to open the stream, the message <span style="color:red">Unable to connect to Command Metric Stream.</span> is displayed.
+When trying to open the stream, the message "<span style="color:red">**Unable to connect to Command Metric Stream.**</span>" is displayed.

 ## <a name="extras"></a>Extras